-Quizzes: There will be a total of 13 quizzes during this session, the lowest of which will be dropped at the end of the semester.
-There are no time limits on quizzes; but, be sure that they are completed

-I allow you the opportunity to attempt each quiz twice (or retake each quiz once; however, you prefer to phrase it).
+Quizzes: There will be a total of 11 quizzes during this session, the lowest of which will be dropped at the end of the semester.
+There are no time limits on quizzes; but, be sure that they are completed by 11:55pm on the specified nights when they are due.
+In the event of essay and short-answer questions, simply repeating two or three words from the notes will not suffice-I want to know that you grasp the concepts we discuss in my class.
+You are permitted to use your notes on all quizzes.
+I allow you the opportunity to attempt each quiz twice.
 Once finished, the quiz will not show you the correct answers; instead, you must reevaluate and find the correct answers on your own before you retaking the quiz again.
 The objective of these quizzes is to encourage critical thinking and provide students with the opportunity to take the material to heart-not simply memorize it for a few hours.
-Again, make sure that your quizzes are completed by 11:55p on their required nights.
 If you retest and score lower on your second attempt, the higher of the two grades will be the grade automatically recorded and used by Brightspace.
 I believe that two opportunities to take a quiz (with your notes) should provide anyone (who does the required work) with the means to ace every quiz in the course.
 However, because of the fact you can use your notes and may retake a quiz: